 Career Opportunity Lecture Series (COLS)

-Absence of proper career guidance contributes to lack of readiness for higher education among junior high school students in our communities.
+The absence of proper career guidance contributes to a lack of readiness for higher education among junior high school students in our communities.
 Our Career Opportunity Lecture Series invites role models to address junior high school students - informing them on possible career paths, encouraging students to set goals and continue their education.

 Children Currently enrolled in Education Programs